 A popular dive destination just south of Pacific Harbour on Viti Levu the main island of Fiji.
 The large Beqa lagoon which encloses Beqa Island and Vatulele Island is of volcanic origin.
 Popular dive sites are around Beqa Strait, a 5-mile channel between the lagoon and the main island.

 This is Fiji’s 3rd largest island.
-Most of the island is still undeveloped with little infrastructure but great nature and laid back simple Fijian live.
+Most of the island is still undeveloped with little infrastructure but great nature and, laid-back life in Fiji time.
 Kadavu is a rugged hilly island with secluded bays and long beaches.
 Epic coral reefs surround Kadavu, the most famous being the Great Astrolabe Reef, one of the world’s largest barrier reefs.
 Kadavu dive sites are known for big fish diving and famous “Manta Magic”, a site with regular Manta ray sightings.
 Several dive resorts are located all around the island.

 Known as the Garden Island of Fiji, with lush mountains and nature with a wealth of native plants and animals.
 Nature lovers will find lots to do: hiking, birdwatching visit Bouma National Heritage Park.
 There are several dive resorts on Taveuni which offer world-class diving on colorful soft coral reefs, the most famous ones are the Great White Wall and the Rainbow Reef.

 Diving here can be challenging at times as the currents in the Somosomo straight can demanding, but they are responsible as their nutrient-rich waters feed the spectacular coral reefs…